soxueren/atsd/api/sql/examples/grouped-average.md

 SELECT entity, period(5 MINUTE) AS "period", avg(value) AS CPU_Avg
   FROM mpstat.cpu_busy
 WHERE entity IN ('nurswgvml007', 'nurswgvml011')
-  AND time between now - 1 * hour AND now
+  AND datetime between now - 1 * hour AND now
   GROUP BY entity, period(5 MINUTE)
 ```